scap20744/onetrueleague/docs/index.md

             1. Most points scored against in all games.
             1. Drawing of Lots to be conducted by Commissioner and witnessed by at least one other Owner of a Team not involved in the tiebreaker.
 1. Playoffs
    1. The playoffs are organized as a four-team, two-round, single elimination tournament.
-The first round (Semifinal) is played in week 15 of the season; the second round (Championship) is played in week 16 of the season.
+The first round (Semifinal) is played in week 16 of the NFL season; the second round (Championship) is played in week 17 of the NFL season.
    1. Playoff Matchups may not end in a tie.
 In the event that the opposing Teams in a playoff Matchup earn equal Scores, Matchup tiebreakers will be applied to determine the winner of the Matchup (see §7.2 "Scoring" for further detail).
    1. Four Teams advance to the Playoffs.
       1. The winner of each Division advances to the playoffs, as determined by the Team's overall win-loss record.